HTC Touch 3G

-The HTC Touch 3G is a Windows Mobile smartphone developed by the High Tech Computer Corporation of Taiwan.
+The HTC Touch 3G is a Windows Mobile smartphone developed by the HTC.
 It was announced in September 2008 and released the following November.
 Part of the HTC Touch Family, it features quad band GSM and dual band UMTS connectivity, as well as a version of the proprietary TouchFLO 3D user interface developed by HTC.

 Specifications

 The following specifications are those found on the HTC website.